acoburn/trellis-app/README.md

 ## Running Trellis

 Unpack a zip or tar distribution.
-In that directory, modify `./etc/config.yml` to match desired values for your system.
+In that directory, modify `./etc/config.yml` to match the desired values for your system.

-To run trellis directly from within a console, run this command: `./bin/trellis-app server ./etc/config.yml`.
+To run trellis directly from within a console, issue this command:

-By default, logs are stored in `./log/trellis.log` and `./log/access.log`.
+        $ ./bin/trellis-app server ./etc/config.yml

 **Note**: When running trellis, please be sure to also have an active [asynchronous processor](https://github.com/trellis-ldp/trellis-rosid-file-streaming).

 ## Installation

-To install Trellis as a systemd service on linux, follow these steps:
+To install Trellis as a [`systemd`](https://en.wikipedia.org/wiki/Systemd) service on linux, follow the steps below. `systemd` is used by linux distributions such as CentOS/RH 7+ and Ubuntu 15+.

 1. Move the unpacked Trellis directory to a location such as `/opt/trellis`.
    If you choose a different location, please update the `./etc/trellis.service` script.